Why Healing Feels Unsafe: Shadow Work and the Nervous System

 But

 in reality, shadow work often activates the nervous system first.
-The nervous system is the body's internal alarm and regulation system.
-It constantly scans the environment and your inner experiences for signals of safety or danger.
+The nervous system is constantly asking one question: "Am I safe right now?"
+Every emotional reaction, stress response, and protective pattern begins with how the nervous system answers that question.
+The nervous system constantly scans the environment and your inner experiences for signals of safety or danger.

 If your nervous system perceives something as threatening,